Durus-R/WolfiLite/README.md

   *?m <i> -- posts i memes from <a href = "https://reddit.com/r/memes"> reddit.com/r/memes<a />.*

   *?l <title> by <singer> -- lookup the lyrics of the title by the singer*

+## Get it yourself!
+  *$ git clone https:/github.com/Ronnie1320/WolfiLite.git*

+  Edit (if Linux) setup.sh or on a Pc setup.bat and insert your own keys.

+  Run finally python3 -m pip install -r requirements.txt

+  (You may skip the 3)

+  You can start now with *$ python3 main.py*
 ## History:
 WolfiLite is named Lite because It's Original, Wolfi; had some more Potential because it lived on a Computer with the Wolfram Engine and interacted with it too.
 But i'm glad that i could restore most feauters on <a href="replit.com"> Replit.com <a />.